An Overview of Casino Superstitions

 5. Crossing Fingers and Other Rituals

-As well as sitting down or standing, gamblers develop casino superstitions in other physical ways.
+As well as sitting or standing, gamblers develop casino superstitions through other physical behaviors.
 It can be anything from closing your eyes before the roulette wheel stops, shouting out the numbers, or tapping the slot machine as the reels spin.

-Online casino players, meanwhile, might develop their own personal rituals.
+Meanwhile, online casino players might develop their own personal rituals.
 It might involve covering the monitor during a roulette spin or chanting a good luck mantra while the reels spin in online slots.

 Essentially, gambling superstitions such as crossing fingers or tapping the screens stem from players believing there is a connection between the games and their actions.
 They don’t want to admit that casino games are games of chance.
 And by having rituals, they can better cope with the notion that every casino game is random.